aalva/aalva.github.io/README.md

 ## Selected Experience

 **Federal Trade Commission / Technologist** _09/15-present_
 - Assist attorneys on technical aspects of security, privacy, and fraud investigations.
 Substantially contributed to multiple investigations leading to novel security & privacy actions and remedies.
-Such settlements have amounted to over 38,000 times my annual salary.
+These contributions have resulted in over $5 billion in settlements, and consent orders that improve security & privacy for hundreds of millions of US consumers.
 - Conduct technical research on security, privacy, and fraud topics that impact consumers.
 For example, published research on cross-device tracking has been cited over 50 times and was presented as part of an FTC workshop.
 - Educate attorneys and investigators on i) the latest relevant technical research; ii) investigative techniques for security, privacy, and fraud investigations; iii) foundational technical concepts (e.g. How DNS works); and more.
 Presentations and techniques have been used to improve decision making and make certain law enforcement investigations more efficient.